-4.3 Material
+3.2 Material

-Items to be welded that are made from low carbon or high-strength alloy steel are to be welded with AWS filler metal specification AWS A5.18, filler metal classification ER-70S-3, ER-70S-6 or equivalent unless specified on the installation drawing.
+Frame attachment components made from low carbon or high strength alloy steel are to be welded with AWS filler metal specification AWS A5.18, filler metal classification ER-70S-3, ER-70S-6 or equivalent unless specified on the installation drawing.

-NOTE: Any substitution for filler material from the above standard must comply, as a minimum, with the following mechanical properties:
+NOTE: Any substitution for filler material from the above standard MUST comply, as a minimum, with the following mechanical properties:

-Tensile Strength - 72k psi (496 MPa) Yield Strength - 60k psi (414 MPa) Charpy V Notch - 20 ft.-lbs.
-(27 N•m) at 0°F (-17.7°C) % Elongation - 22% The recommended welding gas for gas metal arc welding (GMAW) is 90% Argon / 10% CO2.
-If a different gas is used, welds must comply with penetration requirements illustrated (Figure 3).
+Tensile Strength - 72k psi (496 MPa) Yield Strength - 60k psi (414 MPa) Charpy V notch - 20 ft.-lbs.
+(27 N•m) at 0°F (-17.7°C) % Elongation - 22% The recommended welding gas for gas metal arc welding (GMAW) is 90% Argon/10% CO2.
+If a different gas is used, welds MUST comply with penetration requirements as illustrated below (Figure 3).
 Where the installation drawing specifies different than above, the drawing shall prevail.

-4.4 Procedures
+3.3 Procedures

 Tack welds used for positioning components are to be located in the center of the final weld, where practical.
 Tack weld should be completely fused to the finish weld.
 DO NOT break arc at the end of the weld.
-Back up all finish welds at least 1/2" (12.7 mm) or a sufficient amount to prevent craters at the end of the weld.
-Where weld is illustrated to go around corners, it is assumed the corner represents a stress concentration area.
-DO NOT start or stop weld within 1" (25.4 mm) of the corner.
+Back up all finish welds at least 1/2" (12 mm) or a sufficient amount to prevent craters at the end of the weld.
+Where weld is shown to go around corners, it is assumed the corner represents a stress concentration area.
+DO NOT start or stop weld within 1" (25 mm) of the corner.
 Particular care should be taken to prevent undercutting in this area.